Tropical jungle in a dream with dense overlapping leaves and a narrow gap inward

 Your Shadow speaks through this image — the part you’ve banished to “the wild.”
 Everything you’ve deemed unacceptable, improper, dangerous in yourself lives in the jungle of your unconscious.
 And when it stirs in the undergrowth, this is not a threat from outside.
 It’s a part of you that needs to be heard.

 What exactly threatens you in this dream?
 What animal?
 What sound?
 Sometimes the “beast in the jungle” is suppressed rage.
 Sometimes it’s a forbidden desire.
 Sometimes it’s simply vitality — something you haven’t allowed yourself to feel in a long time.
+Sometimes the jungle is dressed-up vegetation around an unwilling witness to a heavy event — a leaf-cover for a scene the dreamer was not ready to see.

-Ask yourself: “What ‘wild’ part of me lives in the jungle — the part I consider dangerous or unacceptable?
+Ask yourself: “What wild part of me lives in the jungle — the part I consider dangerous or unacceptable?
 And what exactly am I not letting it say?”

 Astrological note: A threatening jungle calls up Pluto or Mars in the 12th house.
-Scorpio and Aries with a strong Shadow in the 12th house know this image well.
+Scorpios and Aries with a strong Shadow in the 12th house know this image well.
 If Pluto is now aspecting your natal Moon — something suppressed is persistently asking to come to the surface.

 A different dream.
 Not fear — wonder.
 The jungle around you is vast and alive, and you are alive within it.
 You don’t lose yourself here — you belong here.
 Something in you opens, like a flower in a tropical forest.

 Your Rebel speaks here, in alliance with your Creator — the parts of you that hunger for life without constraint.
-The Rebel wants, at last, to shed every “should” and simply exist in his own nature.
+The Rebel wants, at last, to shed every “should” and simply exist in its own nature.
 The Creator wants to work from a place of abundance, where ideas come from everywhere and there’s no need to ration or choose.

 The jungle as a place of belonging signals contact with your own primal self.
 With what lives in you beneath every social layer.
 Vitality.
 Instinct.
 Joy.
 Your unconscious is inviting you not to fear this — but to move toward it.